LFGfg/TransDex/README.md

 The code for the dataset processing and model of the policy can be found in `./VTFusion_dataset.py` and `./FusionNetwork.py`.
 Users can collect manipulation dataset through **your own robotic system**.

 👉🏻 Before training the policy, please ensure:
-- The pre-trained encoder weight file is located under `pretrain_pointencoder/ckpt.pth`.
+- The pre-trained encoder weight file is copied to `./pretrain_pointencoder/ckpt.pth`.
 - Manipulation dataset is placed under `../data_record/task_name/`, and edit the `task_name` in the config file `config/config.yaml`.
 - Put the URDF file of the robot in `/policy_ws/src/LeftArmHandURDFV3`.
 - Adjust parameters such as `pos_mins/maxs`, `rpy_mins/maxs`, `joint_mins/maxs` in the config file according to robotic system and task.
 Relevant instructions are already commented in the sample config file `config/config.yaml`.